 - Predation.
-The small Indian mongoose (Herpestes auropunctatus), rats (Rattus spp.) and feral cats (Felis silvestris) prey on 'alalā.
+The small Indian mongoose, rats, and feral cats prey on 'alalā.
 The 'io (Buteo solitarius) and presumably pueo (Asio flammeus sandwichensis) also prey on juvenile and adults.
 'Io have been documented killing captive-raised birds released into the wild.
 Fledglings are unable to fly and this likely contributes to high rates of predation. - Shooting.
 Many 'alalā were killed around farms between 1890 and 1930.
 Despite legal protection in 1931, shooting of individuals occurred into the 1980s. - Disease.
 Population declines were noted between 1890 and 1910, a period when other native bird populations declined, presumably because of mosquito-borne diseases.
 Seasonal movement may have increased exposure to diseases.
-In addition, 'alalā are susceptible to toxoplasmosis, a condition caused by a protozoan (Tosoplasma gondii) carried by feral cats. - Habitat degradation.
+In addition, 'alalā are susceptible to toxoplasmosis carried by feral cats. - Habitat degradation.
 Habitat conversion by human activity as well as by grazing ungulates has severely degraded former 'alalā habitat.
 These changes may have limited food or nesting resources and may have increased the vulnerability of 'alalā to predation by 'io.
 Currently, little suitable habitat exists for the species. - Population size.
 Small populations are plagued by a variety of potentially irreparable problems which fall into three categories: demographic, stochastic, and genetic; the former are usually most problematic.
 Demographic factors include skewed sex ratios. - Captive-breeding.
 There is some evidence that captive-reared birds lack important foraging and predator-avoidance behaviors.

 CONSERVATION ACTIONS: The 'alalā has been legally protected by the State of Hawai'i since 1931 and was listed as federally endangered in 1967.
 A captive propagation program was established in 1973; crows are now housed at the Keauhou Bird Conservation Center and the Maui Bird Conservation Center.
-These facilities are currently managed by the Zoological Society of San Diego.
-Although there has been some success in breeding 'alalā at these facilities, the species generally does not breed well in captivity.
 The 'Alalā Recovery Team was formed to facilitate the species recovery, and a related second group, the 'Alalā Partnership, was formed to facilitate program implementation on private lands.
 Between 1993 and 1998, 27 captive-raised juvenile 'alalā were released at McCandless Ranch.
 Of these, 21 died in the wild and six were recaptured and returned to the captive flock.
 Predator control was ongoing during the release program.
 Intensive field studies of the wild population and released juveniles were conducted between 1992 and 2002.
-In 1999, the Kona Forest Unit of Hakalau Forest National Wildlife Refuge was acquired, with the goal of restoring habitat in the core of the species'
+In 1999, the Kona Forest Unit of Hakalau Forest National Wildlife Refuge was acquired, with the goal of restoring habitat in the core of the species' historic range.

-historic range.
 To date, legal and operational constraints have impeded this effort.
-Restoration of future re-introduction sites is ongoing.
-In addition to the above efforts, 'alalā likely will benefit from management activities designed to conserve other endangered forest birds on the island of Hawai'i including fencing, ungulate and small mammal control, forest restoration, habitat monitoring, and studies of disease and disease vectors.
-In addition to these efforts, future management specific to the 'alalā will include the following:
+Restoration of future re-introduction sites is ongoing and re-introductions are expected to occur in the near future.
+In addition to the above efforts, 'alalā likely will benefit from management activities to conserve other endangered forest birds on the island of Hawai'i including fencing, ungulate and small mammal control, forest restoration, habitat monitoring, and studies of disease and disease vectors.
+In addition to these efforts, future management specific to the 'alalā should include the following:

-- Continuation of restoration of future re-introduction areas. - Maintaining and increasing the captive flock without further loss of genetic diversity. - Continue protection and management of wildlife sanctuaries and refuges.
+- Continue restoration of future reintroduction areas. - Maintain and increase the captive flock without further loss of genetic diversity. - Continue protection and management of wildlife sanctuaries and refuges.